randomstring/WeasleyClock/BuildLog.md

 hands with the Weasley family names from the Harry Potter movies.
 He also created a CAD rendering of the clockwork.

-I need to get those uploaded to github and to grabcad.
+I need to get those uploaded to GitHub and to Grabcad.

+## 2020-04-17 Repaint

+Removed the 3D printed hands from the clock and started painting them.
+First primer coat applied.

 # Specification